2021 Women's Ice Hockey World Championships: Division I Group A

 The Division I Group A tournament was scheduled to be held in Angers, France, from 11 to 18 April 2021.

+The following teams were to participate in the tournament:

 Division I Group B

 The Division I Group B tournament was scheduled to be held in Beijing, China, from 8 to 14 April 2021.

+The following teams were to participate in the tournament:

 Division II

 Division II Group A

 The Division II Group A tournament was scheduled to be held in Jaca, Spain, from 10 to 16 April 2021.

+The following teams were to participate in the tournament:

 Division II Group B

 The Division II Group B tournament was scheduled to be held in Zagreb, Croatia, from 7 to 13 March 2021.

+The following teams were to participate in the tournament: